New York Technical Writer Thanks All Who Helped Yoga Outreach

 Back to Top

-New York Technical Writer participates in Yoga Outreach 30-Day Challenge
+New York Technical Writer Participates in Yoga Outreach 30-Day Challenge

 Yoga OutreachOnce again, Vancouver’s Yoga Outreach is offering a 30-day challenge to raise money to help support their programs, which serve men, women, and youth facing challenges with mental health, addiction, poverty, violence, trauma, and imprisonment.
 Technical writing involves sitting at a desk, computer, or conference table most of the time (though there are occasional fun and illuminating tours at client sites!), so I find that yoga is a very welcome activity for stretching and easing tight and sore muscles.